izaguerreiro/bot-dinosaur-chrome/README.md

 # bot-dinosaur-chrome
-Bot to play chrome dinosaur game
+Bot to play chrome dinosaur game for Linux